-BOIL WATER NOTICE issued for Murchison and Murchison East
+BOIL WATER NOTICE LIFTED for Longwood & Longwood East

 See below for latest updates and further information.